mmpacker/js-slot-machine/README.md

    *  Spin Reel 1:
       *  Generates a random number between 1 and 100.
-      *  Assigns the randon number value to the Random Number 1 variable.
+      *  Assigns the random number value to the Random Number 1 variable.
       *  Uses if...else statement to evaluate the random number and assigns the value for the reel 1 state variable.

    *  Spin Reel 2:
       *  Generates a random number between 1 and 100.
-      *  Assigns the randon number value to the Random Number 2 variable.
+      *  Assigns the random number value to the Random Number 2 variable.
       *  Uses if...else statement to evaluate the random number and assigns the value for the reel 2 state variable.

    *  Spin Reel 3:
       *  Generates a random number between 1 and 100.
-      *  Assigns the randon number value to the Random Number 3 variable.
+      *  Assigns the random number value to the Random Number 3 variable.
       *  Uses if...else statement to evaluate the random number and assigns the value for the reel 3 state variable.